gottacatchenall/ms_data_schema_macroecology/manuscript.md

 ## Data standardization

 Bioinformatics faced similar challenges in standardizing data---sequence data is collected from different machines, with different methodologies and data types.
 The `.FASTA` format for representing genomic sequences, a standard maintained by NCBI, enables integration with NCBI's standardized taxonomy identifiers further enables `FASTA` files to reference metadata about each sequence.
+Macroecological tools would be wise to use preexisting taxonomical standards as species identifiers.

 ## Open and accessible

 Publication necessitates making data available in a public repository.

 ##  Automated integration